 I noticed some disturbing trends in my research for writing this blog article.

 First, the victimizing language used in the articles.
 Jessica Biel, Jessica Alba, Mariah Carey, and Scarlett Johansson are all “alleged victims of Derek Jeter” who, according to these online magazines, has been “infecting” a multitude of Hollywood starlets.
 You’ll noticed that I used quotation marks just then.
 It’s because herpes is an annoying skin condition, not a life-threatening illness.
 (Read the “Power of words.“) Yes, it’s yours for life.
 There is no herpes cure.
-Neither is there a cure for HPV, the flu, or any other viral infection.
-Either it goes away, or it stays with you.
-There’s not much you can do about it.
+And herpes is far from the only common virus without a cure.
 It is not something that has “victims.”
 Rapists have victims.
 Murderers have victims.
 Abusers have victims.
 One might go so far as to say that cancer has victims.
 Herpes does not have victims.

 Second, the blatant misinformation that is circulating on these websites.
 Rollingout.com had this gem: